arpit-jadon/portfolio_aj/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-I completed my Master's in Computer Science from Saarland University and Max Planck Institute for Informatics (MPII) in April 2023.
-During my Master's, I was fortunate enough to work at prestigious German research institutes like German Research Center for AI and MPII.
-I have been working on different computer vision and machine learning problems since 2017 with applications in multiple fields like medical imaging and autonomous driving.
-I am always interested in expanding my knowledge base and challenging myself with novel real-world computer vision problems.
+I completed my Master's in Computer Science from Saarland University (Universität des Saarlandes) in April 2023.
+During that period, I was fortunate enough to work at prestigious German research institutes like German Research Center for AI (DFKI) and MPII (Max Planck Institute for Informatics).
+I have been working on different computer vision and machine learning problems since 2017 with applications in multiple fields like digital pathology, digital radiology, and autonomous driving, etc. I am always interested in expanding my knowledge base and challenging myself with novel real-world computer vision problems.